BlackSamorez/tensor_parallel/README.md

 ## Memory efficient dispatch

 To normally create and dispatch a `tensor_parallel` model one need whole model in memory.
-This can be troublesome6 but there is another way.
+This can be troublesome, but there is another way.

 It's possible to create a `tensor_parallel` on a machine with enought RAM, save it preserving distributed state and then reuse the save files to dispach model shards straight to GPUs on any other machine.